My Ultimate Azores Guide: 15 Must-Do Things and Attractions

 Ferraria’s geothermal ocean bath blends volcanic warmth with Atlantic currents for a distinct, soothing dip.

-Known as the Green Island,” São Miguel is the largest and most diverse island in the Azores, offering everything from volcanic landscapes to stunning crater lakes.
-One of its iconic spots is Sete Cidades, where the Blue and Green Lakes sit inside a massive volcanic caldera, creating an unbelievable contrast of colors.
+Known as the Green Island,” São Miguel is the largest and most diverse island in the Azores.
+It offers everything from volcanic landscapes to stunning crater lakes.
+One of its iconic spots is Sete Cidades, where the Blue and Green Lakes sit inside a massive volcanic caldera.
 Driving along the Miradouro da Vista do Rei, I was struck by the breathtaking views, with rolling hills surrounding the twin lakes like a natural amphitheater.

 São Miguel is a nature lover's and adventurer's paradise with diverse landscapes and unique experiences.